 - Set a base limit: set a limit that has flexibility.
 Don't allow yourself to miss out on your dream home for $1,000 or $10,000, you just don't know if the other bidder is at their limit too.
 In the whole scheme of things, work out the percentage of going over your limit by this amount – it really is insignificant in the long run.

 - Don't forget your Identification: by law you must have ID to register for all auctions in QLD.
 A driver's license is the easiest way.
 You can speak to the agent about registering prior to the day of auction.

 - If a property is passed in: Many auctions facilitated have conditional buyers (buyers that can't bid under auction terms and conditions) waiting hoping that a property passes in.
 Should the property pass in, everyone will have equal opportunity to submit their offer.
 The Auction process is the most transparent way to buy and in most cases, with less competition.
 Due to the “cash” sale, this might be more attractive to the sellers than selling after an auction, so sometimes you might get it cheaper than you thought.

 - What is a vendor bid: In QLD the auctioneer can make vendor (seller) bids, up to but not equal to the reserve.
 Once the reserve is met, any vendor bid is then deemed a false bid, and a false bid is illegal.
 A vendor bid must be announced publicly by the auctioneer.

 - Why would and agent or auctioneer ask you to increase your own bid: At some point in the auction, the auctioneer may ask you to increase your current bid.
 Your bid may not be at a price the vendor will accept, therefore it may need to be increased if you wish to purchase the property.

-It's illegal for a seller or their agent to give you a price guide for an auction property.
-This is because they cannot know how high the bidding will go.
+In QLD it's illegal for a seller or their agent to give you a price guide for an auction property.
+They can however provide a list of recent sales.
 Here is some government information for buying at auction in QLD.